Khrizs/Khrizs.github.io/privacy.md

 ### Definitions
 For the purposes of this Privacy Policy:
-- "Account" means a unique account created for You to access our Service or parts of our Service.
 - "Company" (referred to as either "the Company", "We", "Us" or "Our" in this Agreement) refers to Khrizs Industries
 - "Country" refers to Canada.
 - "Cookies" are small files that are placed on Your computer, mobile device or any other device by a website, containing the details of Your browsing history on that website among its many uses.